yiyansun/GeoAI/readme.md

 ## :memo:  Student Care & Safety

 It is important that you take care of yourselves inside and outside of class as you work through stress and other obstacles.
 There are many different support services on campus that can help, such as the Counseling Center, Hall Health, and the IMA.
 UW’s Student Care program can help you connect to these and other resources.
 Learn more an contact them directly: http://depts.washington.edu/livewell/student-care/, livewell@uw.edu, or 206.543.6085.
 If you are concerned about yourself or a friend who is struggling SafeCampus is a helpful resource.
-Please add 206.685.7233 to your phones
+Please add 206.685.7233 to your phones.

 ## :book: Acknowledgement